intelequia/dnn.azureappservice/README.md

 ## Overview
 The DNN Azure AppService Adapter is library for DNN Platform to integrate different AppService features into DNN Platform, such as scheduled tasks and other features.

+## Known issues
+* When installing a newer version of the module, the service bus topicName attribute under the "caching" node in the web.config file is being overwritten with the "dnntopic" text.
+After reinstalling, please manually update your web.config with your previous topic name.

 <a name="building"></a>
 # Building the solution
 ### Requirements